The 2010 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC)

 4. Continue CPR until an AED is available, EMS personnel takes over, or the victim starts to move.

 Important Notice: Due to the increasing cost of replacement certification cards we are no longer able to provide replacements free of charge.
-Beginning October 1, 2015 we will be forced to charge $15 for replacement certification cards.
+As of October 1, 2015 we are forced to charge $15 for replacement certification cards.